4D AGO

 Luke ClantonUS, OPEN (must remain an amateur to compete in both)

-Wyndham ClarkSE, MAS, PGA, US, OPEN
+Wyndham ClarkSE, PGA, US, OPEN

 Darren ClarkeOPEN